Course Outline

 - Modeling Messages for Government Applications

-- Applying Interaction Fragments in Government Systems
+- Applying Interaction Fragments for Government Use

-- Defining Timing Constraints for Government Applications
+- Defining Timing Constraints for Government Systems

 - Practical Assignment: Modeling Interactions for Government Projects